Los Angeles International Airport: Aircraft spotting

 The "Imperial Hill" area of El Segundo is a prime location for aircraft spotting, especially for takeoffs.
 Part of the Imperial Hill area has been set aside as a city park, Clutter's Park.

 Another popular spotting location sits under the final approach for runways 24 L&R on a lawn next to the Westchester In-N-Out Burger on Sepulveda Boulevard.
 This is one of the few remaining locations in Southern California from which spotters may watch such a wide variety of low-flying commercial airliners from directly underneath a flight path.

-One can also do aircraft spotting at a small park in the take-off pattern that (normally) goes out over the Pacific.
-The park is on the east side of the street Vista Del Mar from where it takes its name, Vista Del Mar Park.
+Another aircraft spotting location is at a small park in the take-off pattern that normally goes out over the Pacific.
+The park is on the east side of the street Vista Del Mar, from which it takes its name, Vista Del Mar Park.

 Space Shuttle Endeavour

 At 12:51 p.m. on Friday, September 21, 2012, a Shuttle Carrier Aircraft carrying the Space Shuttle Endeavour landed at LAX on runway 25L.
 An estimated 10,000 people saw the shuttle land.
 Interstate 105 was backed up for miles at a standstill.
 Imperial Highway was shut down for spectators.
 It was quickly taken off the Shuttle Carrier Aircraft, a modified Boeing 747, and was moved to a United Airlines hangar.
 The shuttle spent about a month in the hangar while it was prepared to be transported to the California Science Center.